| |

 Adam-ondi-Ahman stake organized in the grove

-near Lyman Wight's house, Joseph Smith Jr. presiding.
+near Lyman Wight's ferry, Joseph Smith Jr. presiding.
 Uncle John Smith

 is named president of the stake, with Reynolds